jasonacox/Powerwall-Display/README.md

 ```

 ## Arduino Code
-The code uses TM1637TinyDisplay to drive the 7-segment 4-digit and 6-digit displays.
-The Arudino sketch is located [here](Powerwall-Display/Powerwall-Display.ino).
+The code uses the [TM1637TinyDisplay](https://github.com/jasonacox/TM1637TinyDisplay) Arduino library to drive the 7-segment 4-digit and 6-digit displays (see installation [instructions here](https://github.com/jasonacox/TM1637TinyDisplay#installation)).

+1. Use the Arudino sketch located [here](Powerwall-Display/Powerwall-Display.ino).

-Update the Configuration Section for your Setup in the sketch:
+2. Update the Configuration Section for your Setup in the sketch:

 ```c++
 // Configuration Settings